 Myth #2: You Have no Tax Liability Until You Spend 183 days in Georgia.

-Many foreigners seem to think they can come and work remotely in Georgia and that either:
+Many foreigners seem to think that they can come and work remotely in Georgia and that either:

-- If they leave within 183 days, they don’t owe any tax.
+- If they leave within 183 days, they won’t owe any tax.

 - OR If they stay longer than 183 days, they only start owing tax from day 183.

 - OR if they arrive on a tourist visa, they will never owe tax unless they register as a tax resident or legal resident.
-Meaning they can do visa runs and live in Georgia, sometimes for years, completely tax free.
+(Meaning that they think they can do visa runs and live in Georgia, sometimes for years, completely tax free.)

 1 is only true in some cases, the most common being:

-- Georgia has a Double Taxation Avoidance Treaty with the country where the foreigner is a tax resident and will actually pay tax, and said treaty means they cannot be taxed in both countries on the relevant income they earned while in Georgia.
+- When Georgia has a Double Taxation Avoidance Treaty (DTA) with the country where the foreigner is a tax resident and will actually pay tax, said treaty means that they cannot be taxed in both countries on the relevant income they earned while in Georgia.

-- They are an employee of a foreign company (not a business owner) and will be in Georgia for less than 30 days.
+- When they are an employee of a foreign company (not a business owner) and will be in Georgia for less than 30 days.

-2 & 3 above, are just simply false.
+Points 2 & 3 listed above are just simply false.

-With 2, tax liability exists either from the day they arrived in Georgia, or from the 1st day of the tax year in which they became a tax resident of Georgia.
-It will depend on your exact circumstances as to which it is.
+With 2, tax liability exists either from the first day someone arrives in Georgia, or from the first day of the tax year in which they become a tax resident of Georgia.
+It will depend on your exact circumstances as to which criteria is defining.

 Read about why country hopping does not legally avoid taxation, here.